 Found inside the pump housing are two compartments.
 One is the circulation part that consists of a wash impeller and filter components.
 Another is the drain part, which has a drain impeller and chopper blade.

 How to test the dishwasher pump using a multimeter:

-Call Prime Appliance Repairs today!
+Call the best appliance repair company, Prime Appliance Repairs today!